6 Common Delayed Injuries That Occur After A Car Accident

 You would think that you would notice if you’ve fractured a bone after a car accident, but that’s not always the case.
 There are various types of fractures, some less obvious.
 It could just be that the bone that’s been fractured is not a weight-bearing bone, so you wouldn’t immediately notice the fracture or have the associated discomfort.

 Another important factor to bear in mind is adrenaline.
-Life’s natural pain-killer.
+Life’s natural reason why you have decided to see a chiropractor.
+You may have been experiencing back, shoulder, and neck pain-killer.
 With adrenaline coursing through your system the fracture is masked, it’s only until your body starts to calm down, which could be several hours later that you start to notice the pain.
 You should immediately seek medical attention after the auto accident just to be sure.

 Getting Medical Treatment After a Car Accident